- What is Network Engineering?

 - Network Security Management

 When you purchase a product, you might often look for reviews or anything about the brand/company.
-This gives you a satisfactory feeling of the legality of the company as well how is the quality of the products.
+This gives you a satisfactory feeling of the legality of the company as well as the quality of the products.

-Before entering into any domain or industry, there should be a rock-solid knowledge about the industry.
-Your foundation of expertise is built only with an in-depth understanding of the basics.
+Before entering into any domain or industry, there should be rock-solid knowledge about the industry.
+Your foundation of expertise is built only with an in-depth understanding of the basics of Computer Networking.

 Learn everything there is about networking.